Light induced magnetization in d-wave superconductors: Perturbative solution of the Eilenberger equation

 The first term on the right hand side of \eqref{EilenMain} represents the extension of usual Eilenberger equation and includes one term of the order of $O(\eps/\veps_F)$.
 Lastly, we should emphasize that the convolution which involves $\mu(\br,t)$ - the second term on the left hand side - now contains the derivatives with respect to time and energy only, i.e. it originates from the last two terms in \eqref{PhiConvo}.
-We have provided it here for completeness since if one is only interested in the dc-component of the second harmonic part of the current density, as it turns out this term will be irrelevant.
+We have provided it here for completeness since if one is only interested in the dc-component of the second order correction to the current density, as it turns out this term will be irrelevant.